The Iqbals: Samad and Alsana and their twin sons, Magid and Millat.

 White Teeth is the story of these two families, brought together by a wartime bond as solid and true as Clara’s set of pearly whites, a set that she pops out every night.

-The immigrant’s straddling of Britishness and home country, the cheeky prose, the idioms infused with a frank literalism, the comic obsession with fate…none of this is new, but it takes a practiced hand to write it well.
+The immigrant’s straddling of Britishness and home country, situated inside of a cheeky prose, its idioms infused with a frank literalism and injected with a comic obsession with fate…none of this is new, but it takes a practiced hand to write it well.
 Salman Rushdie (to whom Smith gives a nod with her inclusion of the Bradford book-burning that followed publication of Rushdie’s Satanic Verses) is perhaps the only other recent author who’s mastered the serio-comedy.

 But where Rushdie satirized politics and politicians, Smith used her wit in White Teeth to drill into the sociology of immigrant life.
 With less violence than Rushdie and more patience for the mundane, Smith’s story never forsakes Britain for absurdistan: her brand of realism is that of the hysterical, rather than the magical (though her Samad Iqbal seems a character written by Mr. Rushdie himself).

-There’s a note of false fatalism that runs through White Teeth.
+A note of false fatalism runs through White Teeth.
 Unseen and relentless, it shows up already on page one with Archie’s post-divorce attempt at suicide (and his attendance at an End of the World New Year’s party a few pages later).

 From the obsession with Revelations that consumes the Bowdens (Jehovah’s Witnesses the lot of them), to the maybe/maybe not of what happened in the woods with a Nazi doctor (memory lane here), to Marcus Chalfen’s genetic experiment of FutureMouse, White Teeth doles out second chances and ambiguity with relish.

 Lines of division – of customs, of languages, of generations, etc., etc. – create this ambiguity, and Smith gerrymanders them with the result that the map is more complicated because it’s more involved, because its lines don’t make any sense, because it’s every man for himself but with the wish to appear a little more democratic.
-It’s a cultural assimilation-that-isn’t because it allows a zig-zag around all the tough parts.
+It’s a cultural assimilation-that-isn’t because it zig-zags around all the craggy parts.

 Samad Iqbal’s reverence for his great grandfather, Mangal Pande, a history that’s distorted to suit his filial pride and/or warped the other way to pass down the word “pandy” to our modern lexicon is the undercurrent that sends the tide: what we hold most dear is for others a big fat nothing.
-Mangal Pande, what a pandy!
 What serve as the guiding lights for each of us are, to others, mere lamps on the dim switch.